College of Liberal Arts & Social Sciences > Academics > History > Student Resources > Advising FAQ > Foreign Language and Study Abroad

 Foreign Language and Study Abroad

-There is a Modern Language Requirement (MLR) for the all College of Liberal Arts and Social Sciences students earning a BA degree.
-For students who initially were admitted to DePaul to begin in fall 2007 or later, the modern language requirement may be met in any of the following ways:
+There is no separate foreign language requirement for the History Department apart from the Modern Language Requirement (MLR) for all College of Liberal Arts and Social Sciences students pursuing a BA degree.
+The LAS modern language requirement may be met in any of the following ways:

 • completing the last course in a four-year high school sequence of a non-English language